ChamKrish/Farma/README.md

   Users will be farmers and their information will be stored based on their profile.
 ## Tech
   Front-end: Front end will be developed by Java Swing and Eclipse for making interface.
-  Back-end: Back end development is done in Java and database used is MySQL.
+  Back-end: Back end development is done in Java.